 There are associated costs with this course:

-Safety equipment and/or uniform: £20 - The equipment pack includes laboratory coat, laboratory glasses, laboratory book, pen and padlock.
-Students are responsible for the costs associated with maintaining/washing/replacing any equipment.
+Safety equipment and/or uniform: £20 – equipment pack (includes laboratory coat, laboratory glasses, laboratory book, pen and padlock).
+You are responsible for the costs associated with maintaining/washing/replacing any equipment.

 Scholarships and bursaries

 We're committed to making sure that we offer support for students who might need it.